filipgodlewski/pyBooxDrop/README.md

 uv run pytest -m e2e --e2e
 ```

-The E2E_SMTP_EMAIL must lead to an e-mail that is connected to a real Boox account.
+- `E2E_SMTP_EMAIL` must lead to an e-mail that is connected to a real Boox account.
 It must be verified prior to the tests.

-E2E_TARGET_DOMAIN is the domain that the Boox account is used with.
+- `E2E_TARGET_DOMAIN` is the domain that the Boox account is used with.
   AFAIK it can be any Boox' domain, because the account is not bound to any in particular.
   This might change in the future though, so I would rather play safe there.

-X-API-KEY for [SMTP.dev](https://smtp.dev/) is required, as this is the client that is being used.
+- `X-API-KEY` for [SMTP.dev](https://smtp.dev/) is required, as this is the client that is being used.
   Currently there are no plans to support other providers.

 ---